raphaelmonnard/lbate-applaudimetre/README.md

   <img src="./images/receiver_back.jpg" width="33%" />
 </p>

-All woods was processed with a laser cutter (Rayjet R500) except the 27mm spacer (gray part of the center image) with the CNC
+All woods was processed with a laser cutter (Rayjet R500) except the 27mm spacer (gray part of the center image) with the CNC.
+For pannels, 2mm woods is used.

 # Software
 The arduino code can be founded in `software` folder.